onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 - Root model which presents the relationship between different models
 - Business and Interaction model based on TMF specifications
 - VES model based on VES 7.1 specification

-In El Alto release, modeling project rename the generic parser into etsi catalog, which still provide the parser functionalities, as well as additional package management functionalities.

 Industry Alignment
 ==================